 Luxury Walk-in Tubs

-Adding a walk-in tub into your bathroom design will give you easier access to getting in and out of the tub.
-This type of bathtub is either fiberglass or acrylic materials, which do not need additional installation like tile floors.
+Adding a walk-in tub to your bathroom design will give you easier access to getting in and out of the tub.
+This type of bathtub is made of either fiberglass or acrylic materials, which do not need additional installation like tile floors.

 The benefits of installing a walk-in tub are: